Hiding Redness On The Face With Concealer

 - Alison Raffaele True Concealer - Lightweight texture

 Apply translucent powder to set the makeup.
 This final step is often overlooked, but is very important.
 Translucent powder will help hold your foundation and concealer in place throughout the day.
-We love the Alison Raffaele Transparent Finish Powder for this step.
+We’d recommend the Cozzette Infinite Pressed Powder or the Kett Sett Powder for this step.

 So show your face with pride and don’t hide!